 - a.
 "Amplified sound" means sound whose volume is increased by any electric, electronic, mechanical, or motor-powered means.
 Shouting, group chanting, and acoustic musical instruments are exempt from this definition and are not subject to the special rules on amplified sound, but are subject to general rules on disruption. - b.
-"Day" means calendar day, except University holidays and days on which regularly scheduled classes are suspended due to emergent situations; "weekday" means Monday through Friday, except University holidays and days on which regularly scheduled classes are suspended due to emergent situations; "University holiday" means a staff holiday identified in the holiday schedule published by the Office of Human Resource Services.
-If a deadline defined in this chapter falls on a Saturday, Sunday, or University holiday, the deadline will be moved to the next weekday; Saturdays and Sundays that are contiguous with University holidays are not counted as "days" as defined here. - c.
+"Day" means an 8:00 a.m. to 5:00 p.m. calendar day, and excludes weekends, University holidays, skeleton crew days, and days on which regularly scheduled classes are suspended due to emergent situations; "University holiday" and "skeleton crew days" means days identified in the holiday schedule published by the Office of Human Resource Services.
+If a deadline defined in this chapter falls on a Saturday, Sunday, University holiday, or skeleton crew day that deadline will be moved to the next day. - c.
 "Dean of students" means the dean of students of the University of Texas at Austin or any delegate or representative of the dean of students; - d.
 "Main Mall" means the area bounded by the south wall of the Main Building, the west walls of Garrison Hall, the north edge of Inner Campus Drive, the south wall of the Dorothy L. Gebauer Building and the east wall of Battle Hall.
 The Main Mall includes the south steps and south porches of the Main Building. - e.
 "Room or space" includes any room or space, indoors or outdoors, owned or controlled by the University. - f.
 "University" means the University of Texas at Austin. - g.
-"University holiday"-see "day" above. - h.
-"Vice president" means the vice president for student affairs at the University of Texas at Austin. - i.
-"Weekday"-see "day" above.
+"Vice president" means the vice president for student affairs at the University of Texas at Austin.